Safety, Security, Campus Supervision & Facilities

 The health, safety, welfare and security of our TPS students is of utmost importance.
-The oversight of these critical issues has been incorporated into our Student Support Services Department, led by our Director of Student Support Services, and it includes a safety team which meets regularly to discuss safety drills, procedures, protocol, and the development of strong and relevant safety measures.
+We feel the best way to accomplish this is by involving everyone on campus, however we have several staff members whose specific task is to oversee the students and campus.
+This includes our campus supervisor team and facilities team.
+We also have a safety team which meets regularly to discuss safety drills, procedures, protocol, and the development of strong and relevant safety measures.

 As a practical measure of safety and security the TPS campus has 24 hour video surveillance and is a closed campus.
 All visitors are required to check-in through our School Office and provide a valid form of government-issued ID (such as a driver’s license, California ID, or military ID).
 TPS utilizes the Raptor Visitor Management System, which screens visitors to our campus and allows for TPS to monitor all guests on our campus.
 This system also provides a printed badge.
 Security and campus supervisors ensure that all guests and volunteers are properly identified.